- Location: Japan - Tokyo

 Courses taken with local or other international students.

-For a full list of course offerings, visit Keio University’s website here.
+For a full list of course offerings, visit Waseda University’s website here.
+Search through their course catalog with the instructions on the website.